dermatty/GINZIBIX/README.md

 # GINZIBIX

-Fast & ressource-hungry binary newsreader for the Gnome Desktop
+Binary newsreader for the Gnome Desktop